The 10 most innovative urban development companies in 2022

 For accelerating the creation and delivery of accessory dwelling units

-Abodu makes and builds new accessory dwelling units (ADU).
+Abodu makes and builds new accessory dwelling units (ADUs).
 Amid a statewide housing crisis, California eased regulations starting in 2020 to make it simpler for homeowners to add backyard homes to their properties.
 Cities throughout the state are required to approve permits in 60 days or less.
 Abodu, which introduced its Quickship ADU in March 2021, can complete the process from permitting to delivery in as little as 30 days.
 The company also expanded to the Pacific Northwest and had 80 homes in the ground as of September 2021 and expected to complete and deliver 150 of these homes designed for “backyard living” in 2021.

 7. TK Elevator